hackclub/hackclub/workshops/scrapbook_css/README.md

 What if your Scrapbook was in cursive?
 Or in a crazy techno font!
 Fonts can give your page a lot more character, so let’s switch them up.

  is a great place to get started, scroll through all their fonts and find one you like!
-Click it and then for each of it’s styles click “Select this Style”.
+Click it and then for each of its styles click “Select this Style”.
 Then in the bar that has popped up on the right, click `Embed` and choose `@import`.
 Copy the first text box without the `<style>` tags.
 You should have something like:

 ```
 @import url('https://fonts.googleapis.com/css2?family=Roboto:ital,wght@0,100;0,300;1,100;1,300&display=swap');